hiveeyes/beradio/doc/beradio.rst

 the ``BERadio`` protocol naming-, decoding- and transformation-rules.
 It is about the "how" to ingest, map and transform messages in Bencode format and publish them to an MQTT bus.

+TODO: What about other bus systems, like WAMP?
+See also https://github.com/goeddea/scratchbox/blob/master/yun/serial_to_wamp.js

 Version 2
 =========